|

 Not even him.

-The shock overwhelmed his senses.
-The terrible shock of realising the
+The shock overwhelmed his senses - the terrible shock of realising the

-truth.
 He was no longer alive.

 He was not dead either.